ldelouw/rh-satellite-ansible-playbook/README.md

 At the moment, the Playbook covers the most important topics for getting a Satellite up and running

 ## Prerequisites
+* Subscribe the system, add the required repositories as described in the document https://access.redhat.com/documentation/en-us/red_hat_satellite/6.9/html-single/installing_satellite_server_from_a_connected_network/index
+* Install the Ansible collection for Red hat Satellite: *yum install ansible-collection-redhat-satellite*

-Satellite Installer was run with the enabledment of the TFTP feature:
+* Satellite Installer was run with the enabledment of the TFTP feature:
 *satellite-installer --scenario satellite --foreman-initial-organization=lab --foreman-proxy-tftp=true*

 ## Things *NOT* set up:
 For security reasons (I dont want to accidentially leak some real life credentials)
 * Register and subscribe the Satellite to Redhat CDN
 * Setting up an IPA Realm